Steinberg: History

-In 1989 Steinberg released Cubase for Atari, and versions for the Mac and Windows platforms would follow soon afterwards.
+In 1989, Steinberg released Cubase for Atari, and versions for the Mac and Windows platforms would follow soon afterwards.
+Cubase was visualized by Wolfgang Kundrus, and implemented by a team including Werner Kracht, Stefan Scheffler, Michael Michaelis and Karl Steinberg who mainly contributed the run-time system M-ROS.
 It became a very popular MIDI sequencer, used in studios around the globe.